 Correct answer: B. -5/9

-This question involves a simple one-variable equation that is solved by isolating the variable X through addition, subtraction, and division to arrive at the answer.
+Explanation: This question involves a simple univariate equation.
+The solution is to isolate the variable X through addition and subtraction and division, and finally get the answer.

 3. Abstract Reasoning

-This section is designed to assess your reasoning skills through non-verbal methods.
-It assesses logical thinking and pattern understanding skills and is often tested through reasoning about figures and shapes.
+This section aims to evaluate your reasoning skills through nonverbal methods , which evaluates logical thinking and pattern understanding skills , and is often tested by inferences of graphs and shapes.

 Correct answer: B

-This question tests an individual’s pattern recognition ability.
-The tester needs to understand the logical relationship between shapes and deduce the next shape from them.
+Explanation: This problem examines the individual's pattern recognition ability.
+The tester needs to understand the logical relationship between shapes and infer the next figure from it.

 4. Mechanical Reasoning

-This section measures a person’s ability to understand the basic principles of machine tools, machinery, movement, etc. It often tests concepts related to principles of mechanics and physics.
+This section measures a person's ability to understand the basic principles of mechanical tools, machinery, movement, etc. It often tests concepts related to mechanics and physics principles.

-Please choose in which option the rafters will break first:
+Please select which option the rafters will break first:

 Correct answer: B

-This question tests the subject’s understanding of mechanical principles.
-Respondents are asked to determine which mechanical action will cause a rafter to break under given physical conditions.
+Explanation: This question tests the subject's understanding of the principles of mechanics.
+The answerer needs to judge which mechanical action will cause the rafter to break under given physical conditions.

 5. Spatial Relations

-This section is designed to assess an individual’s ability to imagine three-dimensional objects from a given two-dimensional image, examining spatial thinking and understanding of geometric shapes.
+This section aims to evaluate an individual's ability to imagine three-dimensional objects from a given two-dimensional image, examining spatial thinking and understanding of geometric shapes.

 Correct answer: A